cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

     // Add the per second part with the id "perSecondUnitId". mm3PerSecond->addUnit("second", 0, -1.0, 1.0, "perSecondUnitId");

-    // Add the mm^3 part with with the id "millimetreCubedUnitId". mm3PerSecond->addUnit("metre", "milli", 3.0, 1.0, "millimetreCubedUnitId");
+    // Add the mm^3 part with with the id "mmCubedUnitId". mm3PerSecond->addUnit("metre", "milli", 3.0, 1.0, "mmCubedUnitId");

+    // Check that the id has been assigned to the Unit children. auto checkId1 = mm3PerSecond->unitId(0); // returns "perSecondUnitId". auto checkId2 = mm3PerSecond->unitId(1); // returns "mmCubedUnitId".

+    // Change the id of the second (ie: index = 1) child to be "millimetreCubedUnitId": mm3PerSecond->setUnitId(1, "millimetreCubedUnitId");

-    // Retrieve the unit attributes for the second (index = 1) unit item, including the id attribute: std::string unitReference;
+    // Retrieve the unit attributes for the first (index = 0) unit item, including the id attribute: std::string unitReference;
     std::string unitPrefix;
     double unitExponent;
     double unitMultiplier;
     std::string unitId;
-    mm3PerSecond->unitAttributes(1, unitReference, unitPrefix, unitExponent, unitMultiplier, unitId);
+    mm3PerSecond->unitAttributes(0, unitReference, unitPrefix, unitExponent, unitMultiplier, unitId);

   .. code-tab:: python